RooVetGit/Roo-Code-Docs/docs/features/keyboard-shortcuts.md

 - Command registered as `roo.acceptInput` with display title "Roo: Accept Input/Suggestion" in the command palette
 - When triggered, it sends an "acceptInput" message to the active Roo webview
-- The webview determines the appropriate action based on the current UI state
+- The webview determines the appropriate action based on the current UI state:
-- Designed to work with the `rooViewFocused` context condition
+  - Clicks the primary action button if action buttons are visible and enabled
+  - Sends the message if the text area is enabled and contains text/images
 - No default key binding - users assign their preferred shortcut

 ### Limitations

 - Works only when the Roo interface is active
 - Has no effect if no inputs or suggestions are currently available
-- Prioritizes the primary (first) button when multiple suggestions are shown
+- Prioritizes the primary (first) button when multiple options are shown
-- Cannot be used to select specific suggestions (always picks the first one)